tom-draper/api-analytics/README.md

 ### 3. View your analytics

 Your API will now log and store incoming request data on all routes.
-Your logged data can be viewed using two methods:
+Logged data can be viewed using two methods:

 1. Through visualizations and statistics on the dashboard
 2. Accessed directly via the data API

 You can use the same API key across multiple APIs, but all requests will appear in the same dashboard.
-We recommend generating a new API key for each of your API servers.
+It's recommended to generate a new API key for each of your API servers.

 #### Dashboard